liamirwin/lidRtutorial/README.md

 install.packages("lidR")
 ```

-To run all code in the tutorial yourself, you will need to install the following libraries.
+To run all code in the tutorial yourself, you will need to install the following packages.
 You can use `lidR` without them, however.

 ``` r
 libs <- c("geometry","viridis","future","sf","maptools","terra","mapview","mapedit","concaveman")